digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/identity_management.rst

 This will store all the contracts into the file.
 If the file ends with ".gz", then the content will be compressed.
-After transferring the file to the target participant, you first need to disconnect the target participant from the domain, as the repair service can not run with an active domain connection:
+After transferring the file to the target participant, you first need to disconnect the target participant from the domain, because the repair service cannot run with an active domain connection:

 .. snippet:: party_migration
     .. success:: targetParticipant.domains.disconnect_all()